I have now in my personal GitHub repo a way you can ask me questions related to the Quality Engineering subject.

 The Build will allow you to easily get and set the data

-The Data Factory class will give to you the flexibility to create a different set of data and a centralized point do to change it when necessary.
+The Data Factory class will give you the flexibility to create a different set of data and a centralized point to change it when necessary.

 Example